Snow emergencies for central Ohio, Jan. 13, 2024

-COLUMBUS, Ohio (WCMH) — Strong winds with flurries that has created blowing snow around central Ohio has put multiple counties under a snow emergency.
+COLUMBUS, Ohio (WCMH) — Strong winds with flurries that have created blowing snow around central Ohio put multiple counties under a snow emergency on Saturday.

-As of 12 p.m., eight counties around the area have declared a Level 1 snow emergency with a majority of the counties in the southern portion of central Ohio.
-Follow this article for an updated list throughout Saturday.
+As of 9:20 p.m., only one county around the area remains under a Level 1 snow emergency.
+This article will not be updated after 11 p.m.
+Saturday.

-Much of central Ohio is under a Wind Advisory until 7 p.m. on Saturday.
-Most of the county will have a Wind Chill advisory Sunday morning with temperatures expected to drop significantly overnight.
+Much of central Ohio is under a Wind Chill Advisory until 1 p.m.
+Sunday, with temperatures expected to drop significantly overnight.

 LEVEL 1